 You can connect to the University’s Wi-Fi network using your University email address through eduroam or OWL.
-The University has a dedicated IT Services site where you can find clear instructions on how to connect your work laptop and mobile devices for work purposes.
+The IT Services Work Remotely page explains how to connect your work laptop and mobile devices for work purposes.
 Computers with internet access are readily available in colleges and in most of the University’s libraries.
 If you are here just for a few days, eg for a conference, visitor access to IT services can be arranged by your host department or college

 If you cannot immediately access Wi-Fi through the University's network, there are many public Wi-Fi hotspots available across the city.